Shardeum Documentation

 6.1 Timeline

-Although the Shardeum project is only about two years old, the core technology used at the protocol layer has been in development since 2016.
+Although the Shardeum project was launched in 2022, the core technology used at the protocol layer has been in development since 2016.

 6.1.1 Shardus Started Q2 2016